 Remove and let cool before opening

 Wait at least 15 minutes.
-Opening a hot jar releases the terpene-rich steam you've been preserving.
+Opening a hot jar releases the terpene-rich steam you've been preserving — and the lip of the glass stays hot enough to burn for longer than you'd think.

 Why mason jar wins